castorini/pyserini/docs/conceptual-framework.md

 ```

 The query representation is simply a sparse vector where all the query tokens get a score (weight) of one.
-That's a fancy way of saying this is a "multi-hot vector".
+This is also known as a "multi-hot vector".
 We represent the query vector as a Python dictionary in `multihot_query_weights`.

 As described above, the top-_k_ retrieval problem is to find the _k_ documents from the collection that have the highest inner product (between a document vector and the query vector).